-If acute toxicity occurs in a routine test, an additional test shall be conducted within 14 days of the date of the initial sample.
-Should acute toxicity occur in the second test, testing shall occur once a month until further notified by the Department.
+If chronic toxicity occurs in a routine test, an additional test shall be conducted within 14 days of the date of the initial sample.
+Should chronic toxicity occur in the second test, testing shall occur once a month until further notified by the Department.
 In all cases, the results of all toxicity tests must be submitted to the Department in accordance with Part II of this permit.

-The quarterly results from the laboratory shall be reported along with the Discharge Monitoring Report (DMR) form submitted for the end of the reporting calendar quarter (e.g., whole effluent results for the reporting quarter ending March 31 shall be reported with the March DMR due April 28th with the remaining quarterly reports submitted with the June, September, and December DMRs).
+The quarterly results from the laboratory shall be reported along with the Discharge Monitoring Report (DMR) form submitted for the end of the reporting calendar quarter (e.g., whole effluent results for the reporting quarter ending March 31 shall be reported with the March DMR due April 28th with the remaining quarterly reports submitted with the June, September, and December DMR's).
 The format for the laboratory report shall be consistent with the latest revision of Region VIII Guidance for Acute Whole Effluent Reporting, and shall include all chemical and physical data as specified.

-If the results for four consecutive quarters of testing indicate no acute toxicity, the permittee may automatically reduce to quarterly acute toxicity testing on only one species on an alternating basis.
-The test procedures are to be the same as specified above for the test species.
+If the results for four consecutive quarters of testing indicate no toxicity, the permittee may request a reduction to quarterly chronic toxicity testing on only one species on an alternating basis.
+The Department may approve or deny the request based on the results and other available information without an additional public notice.
+If the request is approved, the test procedures are to be the same as specified above for the test species.